Piratux/godot_voxel/doc/source/api/VoxelTool.md

 - [void](#)<span id="i_do_surface"></span> **do_surface**( [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) sphere_center, [float](https://docs.godotengine.org/en/stable/classes/class_float.html) sphere_radius, [float](https://docs.godotengine.org/en/stable/classes/class_float.html) strength )

-Adds or removes (depending on `mode`) a value from all voxels within a sphere.
-Added or removed value will be equal to `strength` at the center of the sphere, and decreases linearly to zero at the surface of the sphere.
+Adds/removes (depending on `mode`) a value to/from all voxels within a sphere.
+Added/removed value will be equal to `strength` at the center of the sphere, and decreases linearly to zero at the surface of the sphere.
 Voxels outside the sphere will not be affected.

 `sphere_center` is position in the terrain that will be smoothed out.

 `sphere_radius` radius of a sphere from the `center` where voxel values will be affected.
 Should be greater than zero.

-`strength` value that controls maximal value that will be added or removed from voxels.
-Expected to be in range [0, 1].
+`strength` value that controls maximal value that will be added/removed to/from voxels.
+Should be in range [0, 1].
 Suggested to keep value same as `sdf_scale`.

 Note 1: This is currently implemented only for terrain that uses SDF data (smooth voxels).